cgrochmal/guild/Readme.md

  Issues
  ====
  - the contract for GET /messages is misleading.
 It retrieves messages to or from both users, but the parameters imply that only a one-way message history will be retrieved.
 This could be remedied through use of a session token to track current user, and then something like GET /messages_with?user={}.
 A quicker solution would be to change the parameters to something like user1 and user2, but I kept it as-is to simplify implementation.
  - There is not enough unit test coverage.
 Currently I have most of the API code covered.
-On the UI I have basic snapshot tests for each component and then a couple of tests for the `ActionCableConnector` service.
+On the UI I have basic snapshot tests for each component.
 I would improve component tests by incorporating UI state changes, and then I would get the services to 100% coverage.
 (I did the API first and ran out of time with the UI, so it's probably a bit messier overall)
  - various other shortcomings are mentioned in code comments